danthegoodman1/cloudComputingCourse/00-setup_and_requirements/README.md

     - The Firebase CLI SDK
 7. Bash (at least SSH and SCP which comes with windows by default, but bash is ideal)
 8. SSH Keys
+9. Docker
+10. A Dockerhub account
-9. THE ABILITY TO GOOGLE YOUR PROBLEMS
+11. THE ABILITY TO GOOGLE YOUR PROBLEMS